sanjaysrivatsan/bs5_monkeytype/README.md

 # bs5_monkeytype
-trying to learn through cloning a typing weebsite
+trying to learn through cloning a typing website